Guaranteed accommodation for Sept 26 when you apply before 30th June - secure your place with the UK’s No.1 University Halls (WUSCA 2025)

-Philip Yeung
+Dr Philip Yeung

 Areas of expertise

-- Innovative curriculum design and quality assurance
+• Innovative curriculum design and quality assurance

-- Online and distance learning strategy
+• Online and distance learning strategy

-- Digital pedagogy and educational technology integration
+• Digital pedagogy and educational technology integration

-- Lifelong learning and widening participation
+• Lifelong learning, professional education and widening participation

-Professional experiences
+Professional experience

-Learn more about online courses at Lincoln Bishop University here.
+Learn more about online courses at Lincoln Bishop University here

 Check out our Online Conference Series here.